This article is not about mistakes startup people make during the sale itself. You can already find a bunch of those

 When it comes to hiring a sales rep – if you are an early stage startup with a few clients and not much money on your bank account – you can actually outsource a sales expert like Market Republic and test a few approaches and vertical before going full trust ahead.

-We can be able to help you develop ICP and Buyer Personas and share our know-how into developing a variable, scalable and effective sales process.
+We can help you develop ICP and Buyer Personas and share our know-how into developing a variable, scalable and effective sales process.

-We can also fill in your sales pipeline with hundreds or thousands of highly accurate and high-quality contact data, marching your ICP and Buyer Personas.
+We can also fill in your sales pipeline with hundreds or thousands of highly accurate and high-quality contact data, matching your ICP and Buyer Personas.

 All of the above will cost you a fraction of a full-time employee and you will be able to kickstart your sales in no time.
 Just check out how we did it for Intelisale.

 We don’t like to brag about our 2% bounce rate for the contact lists we custom create (cough cough), as we usually let the client’s success do the talk for us.
-Startups and growing companies such as Twilio, Wiredrive and Quid trusted us with their lead generation and we can help you, too.
+Startups and growing companies such as Twilio, Apigate, Comtrade, Wiredrive, and Quid trusted us with their lead generation and we can help you, too.